AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

 ### Parameters

  `run.sh` expects 5 parameters which are files.
-If parameters are not specified will be searched inside the ./log_output or ./log_input folder:
+If parameters are not specified default ones will be used

  * **./log_input/log.txt**.
 HTTP server log file with the following contents:
     * *host* making the request.
 A hostname when possible, otherwise the Internet address if the name could not be looked up.